Hyde Park is a thriving hub of food, drink and culture, just minutes from the city centre – but have you discovered all its secrets?

 There’s nothing quite like Man v Roast.
-It’s a carvery that serves takeaway Sunday dinners.
+It’s a carvery that serves takeaway Sunday dinners every day of the week.
 Their roasts are of the highest quality – all the meats are sourced from Sykes House Farm, and you can choose from turkey, beef, lamb gammon, pork and sausage.
-It comes with all the trimmings too, so you can tuck into roasties, season veg, Yorkshire puddings and lashings of gravy.
+It comes with all the trimmings too, so you can tuck into roasties, seasonal veg, Yorkshire puddings and lashings of gravy.
 Not that hungry?
 Try one of their roast carvery meat sandwiches.

 Man v Roast, 144 Cardigan Road, Hyde Park, Leeds, West Yorkshire, LS6 1LU.

-If you’re looking for a takeaway pizza in Hyde Park, Pizza Cano is a local legend.
-They’ve been around for 29 years they’re still going strong.
+If you’re looking for a takeaway pizza in Hyde Park, Pitza Cano is a local legend.
+They’ve been around for over 30 years they’re still going strong.
 You can choose from a range of signature Italian pizzas, like the Milano, which is topped with salami, pepperoni and garlic sausage.
 Fancy something different?
 Try one of their Posh Pizzas, like the Parisienne, which comes with cranberry, brie, mozzarella, rocket, veg and a balsamic glaze.